 Configuration Guide for News SEO

-For this tutorial we’ll act as if Yoast is a news agency and thus as if yoast.com is a blog with a lot of high-value news on technology.
+For this configuration guide of News SEO, we’ll act as if Yoast is a news agency and thus as if yoast.com is a blog with a lot of high-value news on technology.

 Table of Contents

 To set up News SEO, go the admin of your website and click SEO -> News SEO.

 - Log in to your WordPress website.
 When you’re logged in, you will be in your ‘Dashboard’.
 On the left-hand side, you will see a menu.
 In that menu, click on ‘SEO’.